-As of December 31, 2022, we had 46 employees at our headquarters in Sterling, Colorado and at our other branch locations.
+As of December 31, 2023, we had 43 employees at our headquarters in Sterling, Colorado and at our other branch locations.
 Our employees have an established foundation and working knowledge of agriculture and the Farm Credit System.
-Our workforce is approximately 43.5 percent male and 56.5 percent female, with minorities representing approximately 2.2 percent of our associates.
+Our workforce is approximately 46.5 percent male, 53.5 percent female, and no minorities.